hikoworks/hikolang/doc/language/syntax/prologue.md

 declarations.
 The prologues are scanned before the compilation phase, to determine the module hierarchy and the dependencies.
 It in turn is used to determine the compilation order of the files.

+The prologue also include `syntax` statements as it modifies how a file is parsed.